actionhero/actionhero/CONTRIBUTING.md

 - [Sublime Text plugin](https://github.com/roadhump/SublimeLinter-eslint)
 - [generic syntax-checking Vim plugin](https://github.com/scrooloose/syntastic)

+It's easy to check that you got it right even without plugin - just run `npm run lint`!

 *Person who does not change is a monument of itself*, so, be not afraid of improving the ruleset, but do run through the entirety of the codebase to adjust for the changes.